PlayFab/UnitySDK/README.md

 ## 5. Troubleshooting:

-CASE: Follow these instructions to disable IDFA for your IOS release:
- * Do a global code search in the C# project for: #define DISABLE_IDFA
-  * Uncomment any of these defines you find.
- * Alternately, you can add DISABLE_IDFA to the "Scripting Define Symbols" in the Build settings,
- * Or, Check the same API Settings option in our Editor Extension plugin

 CASE: If you run into conflicts when upgrading SDKs, remove all files from previous versions and perform a fresh import of our unitypackage or SDK files.

 #### Contact Us